PAUSE • IDENTIFY • SHIFT • ALIGN • (REPEAT)

 helps navigate conflict without defaulting to flight fight or freeze

-supports deciosn making by reducing emotional fog
+supports decision making by reducing emotional fog

 increases follow through with boundaries and values